Tuberculosis: History

 An Egyptian mummy in the British Museum – tubercular decay has been found in the spine.

 Tuberculosis has existed since antiquity.
 Skeletal remains show some prehistoric humans (4000 BC) had TB, and researchers have found tubercular decay in the spines of Egyptian mummies dating from 3000 to 2400 BC.
-Genetic studies suggest the presence of TB-like bacteria in Southern America from about AD 140.
+Genetic studies suggest the presence of TB-like bacteria in South America from about AD 140.

 Identification

 Although Richard Morton established the pulmonary form associated with tubercles as a pathology in 1689, due to the variety of its symptoms, TB was not identified as a single disease until the 1820s.
-Benjamin Marten conjectured in 1720 that consumptions were caused by microbes which were spread by people living close to each other.
+Benjamin Marten conjectured in 1720 that consumption was caused by microbes that were spread by people living close to each other.
 In 1819, René Laennec claimed that tubercles were the cause of pulmonary tuberculosis.
 J. L. Schönlein first published the name "tuberculosis" (German: Tuberkulose) in 1832.

 In 1865, Jean Antoine Villemin demonstrated that tuberculosis could be transmitted, via inoculation, from humans to animals and among animals.
 Villemin's findings were confirmed in 1867 and 1868 by John Burdon-Sanderson.

 Robert Koch discovered the tuberculosis bacillus.

 Robert Koch identified and described the bacillus causing tuberculosis, M. tuberculosis, on 24 March 1882.
 In 1905, he was awarded the Nobel Prize in Physiology or Medicine for this discovery.

 Development of treatments

 In Europe, rates of tuberculosis began to rise in the early 1600s to a peak level in the 1800s, when it caused nearly 25% of all deaths.
 In the 18th and 19th century, tuberculosis had become epidemic in Europe, showing a seasonal pattern.
 Tuberculosis caused widespread public concern in the 19th and early 20th centuries as the disease became common among the urban poor.
-In 1815, one in four deaths in England was due to "consumption".
+In 1815, one in four deaths in England was due to "consumption."
 By 1918, TB still caused one in six deaths in France.

-Between 1838 and 1845, John Croghan, the owner of Mammoth Cave in Kentucky from 1839 onwards, brought a number of people with tuberculosis into the cave in the hope of curing the disease with the constant temperature and purity of the cave air; each died within a year.
+Between 1838 and 1845, John Croghan, the owner of Mammoth Cave in Kentucky from 1839 onwards, brought many people with tuberculosis into the cave in the hope of curing the disease with the constant temperature and purity of the cave air; each died within a year.

 Hermann Brehmer opened the first TB sanatorium in 1859 in Görbersdorf (now Sokołowsko) in Silesia.
 After TB was determined to be contagious, in the 1880s, it was put on a notifiable-disease list in Britain.
 Campaigns started to stop people from spitting in public places, and the infected poor were "encouraged" to enter sanatoria that resembled prisons.
 The sanatoria for the middle and upper classes offered excellent care and constant medical attention.
 Whatever the benefits of the "fresh air" and labor in the sanatoria, even under the best conditions, 50% of those who entered died within five years (c.
 1916).